umbraco/Umbraco.Packages/.github/ISSUE_TEMPLATE/feature_request.md

 - an example could be to add functionality to include media in packages and let packages install media as easily as they install content

 Our feature
-- a ruqeust to change how a package related function on Our works
+- a request to change how a package related function on Our works
 - an example could be to ask for an API to push package versions to instead of having to do it manually through the member section
 -->